 When you loot an item, either from a chest or a lootsack or from harvesting, you'll see a notice in your chat log telling you what you've picked up.

-If you’re lucky, something you kill or a chest you loot will drop a Collar.
-These are special items that let you tame creatures, and the current maximum number of creatures you can have tamed at once is three.
-You can tame creatures of any level - if you’re a level 1 character and manage to find a Collar, you can use it to tame a skull-level Gentle Giant. :D
+If you’re lucky, something you kill or a chest you loot will drop a Shiny Gem, or even a Collar.
+Shiny Gems are special items that, when crafted into a Collar, let you tame creatures, and the current maximum number of creatures you can have tamed at once is three.
+You can only tame non-hostile normal-sized creatures.
+Choose carefully!

 Tamed creatures will follow you around (though be careful as they sometimes get stuck behind objects) and will attack anything that attacks you.

 You can heal your pets with the Sceptre of Regeneration, but it is currently bugged and undergoing an overhaul.

 Due to pathfinding issues, it’s difficult getting pets to go down into dungeons with you, and even more difficult getting them back out again - something to keep in mind.

 Currently, pets do not persist through logins.
 Don't get too attached.

 Being able to mount your tamed creatures is a planned feature, but currently not available.